GuiMarobo/guimarobo/README.md

 # Guilherme Marobo F. Martins

-**`Student - Software Engineering`**
+**`Full Stack Developer`**

 My name is Guilherme Marobo Fontana Martins.
 I am 20 years old and currently pursuing a degree in Software Engineering at UniFil — Londrina/PR.
-I am in my second year, with an expected graduation date in December 2027.
+I am in my third year, with an expected graduation date in July 2028.

 Technology has always played a significant role in my life, which made choosing a career in the tech industry a natural decision.

 Beyond my academic background, I have spent 10 years studying English at a language school and hold a C1-level fluency certification from the Michigan English Test (MET).

-I am constantly seeking to grow both personally and professionally through continuous learning, academic projects, personal projects, and future work experiences.
+I am constantly seeking to grow both personally and professionally through continuous learning, academic projects and personal projects.

 ### 🔗 Connect with me
 <p align="left">